ibm-cloud-docs/vpc/vpe-create.md

     When you create an endpoint gateway without specifying a security group, the VPC default security group is attached to the endpoint gateway.
 For more information, see [Configuring ACLs and security groups for use with endpoint gateways](/docs/vpc?topic=vpc-configure-acls-sgs-endpoint-gateways).

-   Endpoint gateways created prior to the support for security groups do not have a security group that is attached.
+   Endpoint gateways created prior to the support for security groups do not have an attached security group.
 They also allow all inbound traffic.
-If you attach a security group to a VPE that does not have any attached security groups, you cannot revert that VPE back to having no security groups.
+If you attach a security group to a VPE that does not have any attached security groups, you cannot revert that VPE back to a state where is has no security groups.
 You can revert to the previous "allow all inbound traffic" behavior by attaching a security group with rules for allowing all inbound traffic.
-However, such a rule is inherently less secure than having a more restrictive security group in place, and is not recommended.
+However, this  rule is inherently less secure than having a more restrictive security group in place and is not recommended.
    {: important}

-1. In the Request connection to a service section, select either an {{site.data.keyword.cloud_notm}} or non-{{site.data.keyword.cloud_notm}} service to access using this endpoint gateway.
+1. In the **Request connection to a service** section, select either an {{site.data.keyword.cloud_notm}} or non-{{site.data.keyword.cloud_notm}} service to access using this endpoint gateway.

    * For IBM Cloud services, select an available IBM Cloud service offering from the menu, then select its region.
 A region is pre-selected to optimize performance.
    * (Private Path beta only) For non-IBM Cloud services, enter the cloud resource name (CRN) of the Private Path service (obtained from your service provider).

 Your connection request is sent to the service provider for review.

-The review may be automated based on the provider's chosen account policy, or it could take days if the provider has chosen to manually review their requests.
+The review might be automated based on the provider's chosen account policy, or it could take days if the provider has chosen to manually review their requests.
 If your request is permitted, you will receive notification and can then access the service.
 If your request is denied, contact the service provider.
 {: note}

 1. In the Reserved IP section, select a reserved IP address.
 You can choose: